-- In this clause a dispute means any disputes of interest, other than one contemplated in clauses 14(1) and 14(2) above, between the employer or employers and a non-party to the Council, which concerns a matter of mutual interest contemplated in section 134 of the Act. - If there is a dispute about whether or not a matter is a matter contemplated in section 134 of the Act the dispute must be referred to expedited arbitration in terms of clause 16(2). - (c) If the dispute is about a refusal to bargain, a party to the dispute may request the conciliator to issue an advisory award and the conciliator must issue the advisory award: - within 14 days of the request; and (i) - (ii) before notice is given in terms of section 64(1) of the Act. - (d) If the parties do not conclude a collective agreement by the expiry of the 30 day period, any party may declare a dispute.
-The General Secretary. must convene a dispute meeting that the conciliator must conciliate.
-If the dispute is not settled at that meeting, the conciliator must try to get agreement on: - (i) further conciliation meetings to settle the dispute; - (ii)the referral of the dispute to voluntary arbitration; and - if the dispute must be referred to arbitration, the appointment of $\{mi\}$ the arbitrator. - (e) If no collective agreement exists the conciliator must try to get agreement on. - rules about the conduct of a strike or lockout, if applicable, and (i) - (ii) picketing rules, if applicable. - If the dispute is not settled, the parties to the dispute may exercise their (f) rights in terms of the Act. - At least seven days notice must be given by any one of the parties to (g) the Council in the case of a lawful strike or lockout. - Any employee party who refers a dispute to the Council that concerns a (h) unilateral change to terms and conditions of employment may, in the referral, and for the period referred to in clause 14(3)(d):
+- (a) In this clause a dispute means any disputes of interest, other than one contemplated in clauses 14(1) and 14(2) above, between the employer or employers and a non-party to the Council, which concerns a matter of mutual interest contemplated in section 134 of the Act. - (b) If there is a dispute about whether or not a matter is a matter contemplated in section 134 of the Act the dispute must be referred to expedited arbitration in terms of clause 16(2). - (c) If the dispute is about a refusal to bargain, a party to the dispute may request the conciliator to issue an advisory award and the conciliator must issue the advisory award: - (i) within 14 days of the request; and - (ii) before notice is given in terms of section 64(1) of the Act. - (d) If the parties do not conclude a collective agreement by the expiry of the 30-day period, any party may declare a dispute.
+The General Secretary must convene a dispute meeting that the conciliator must conciliate.
+If the dispute is not settled at that meeting, the conciliator must try to get agreement on: - (i) further conciliation meetings to settle the dispute; - (ii) the referral of the dispute to voluntary arbitration; and - (iii) if the dispute must be referred to arbitration, the appointment of the arbitrator. - (e) If no collective agreement exists the conciliator must try to get agreement on: - rules about the conduct of a strike or lockout, if applicable, and - (ii) picketing rules, if applicable. - (f) If the dispute is not settled, the parties to the dispute may exercise their rights in terms of the Act. - (g) At least any one of the parties must give seven days notice to the Council in the case of a lawful strike or lockout.

-- (i) require the employer not to implement unilaterally the change to terms and conditions of employment; - (ii) if the employer has already implemented the change unilaterally, require the employer to restore the terms and conditions of employment that applied before the change; and - (iii) the employer must comply with this requirement.
+- (h) Any employee party who refers a dispute to the Council that concerns a unilateral change to terms and conditions of employment may, in the referral, and for the period referred to in clause 14(3)(d): - require the employer not to implement unilaterally the change to terms and conditions of employment; - (ii) if the employer has already implemented the change unilaterally, require the employer to restore the terms and conditions of employment that applied before the change; and - (iii) the employer must comply with this requirement.

-15. DISPUTES OF RIGHT
+DISPUTES OF RIGHT

-- (1) In this clause a dispute means any dispute, other than a mutual interest dispute contemplated in clause 15, that must be referred to the Council for: - (a) conciliation2; - (b) arbitration3; or - (c) conciliation and arbitration4. - (2) If the dispute is one that is contemplated in terms of clause 15(1)(a), the conciliation procedure contained in sub-clause 16(1) applies - (3) If the dispute is one that is contemplated in terms of clause 15(1)(b), the procedure contained in sub-clause 16(2) applies. - (4) If the dispute is one that is contemplated in terms of clause 15(1)(c), the following procedure applies: - (a) A party to a dispute may refer the dispute in writing to the General Secretary within 90 days of becoming aware of the matter. - (b) Despite clause 15(4)(a) a party may refer in writing a dispute about a dismissal to the General Secretary within 30 days of the date of the dismissal. - (c) The party who refers the dispute must satisfy the General Secretary that a copy of the referral has been served on all the other parties to the dispute.
+- (1) In this clause, a dispute means any dispute, other than a mutual interest dispute contemplated in clause 14, that must be referred to the Council for - (a) conciliation2: - (b) arbitration3; or - (c) conciliation and arbitration4. - (2) If the dispute is one that is contemplated in terms of clause 15(1)(a), the conciliation procedure contained in clause 16(1) applies. - (3) If the dispute is one that is contemplated in terms of clause 15(1)(b), the procedure contained in clause 16(2) applies. - (4) If the dispute is one that is contemplated in terms of clause 15(1)(c), the procedure contained in clause 16(3) applies.